pixelflinger/lanczos-2d/README.md

 > [!WARNING]
 > The _sinc_ filter (as opposed to  _jinc_) yields to a wrong
-> "reconstruction" filter that ends-up significantly sharpening the image's
+> "reconstruction" filter that ends up significantly sharpening the image's
 > high-frequencies:
 >
 > ![Radial Profile of sinc's FFT](art/fft_sinc_rbf.svg)